Michael Portillo: Great Railway Journeys

 On 26 May 2022, Channel 5 commissioned The Pyrenees with Michael Portillo, a four-part series that premiered 23 August 2022.

-In early 2022 Portillo filled a guest spot on the GB News show, The Political Correction, after which he was invited to host his own weekend political show Portillo, which started airing on 2 October 2022.
+In early 2022, Portillo filled a guest spot on the GB News show, The Political Correction, after which he was invited to host his own weekend political show Portillo, which started airing on 2 October 2022.
+In late 2023, Portillo's Andalucia, a six-part travelogue series aired on Channel 5, with the channel going on to commission a series of 90 minute travelogues set around various European cities.
+The first three programmes were broadcast under the title Michael Portillo's Long Weekends from 19 April 2024, with Madrid, Prague and Milan being featured.
+From 17 August 2024, the next three programmes in the series were broadcast on Channel 5 under the titles Sicily with Michael Portillo, Lisbon with Michael Portillo, and Stockholm with Michael Portillo.

+In September 2025, Portillo presented Michael Portillo's 200 Years of the Railways, a two-part series about the development of the modern British railways.

 Press and radio

 Portillo has written a regular column for The Sunday Times, contributes to other journals (he was a theatre critic for the New Statesman until May 2006), and is a regular radio broadcaster on UK radio.
 He is a long-serving member of the panel in the BBC Radio 4 series The Moral Maze.
 In September 2011, he presented a two-part series on BBC Radio 4 called Capitalism on Trial.
-He has also presented a history series on BBC Radio 4 called The Things We Forgot to Remember.
+He has also presented a history series on BBC Radio 4 called Things We Forgot to Remember.

 In June 2013, he presented a series of twelve 15-minute radio programmes (following the daily World at One news programme) on BBC Radio 4 called 1913 – the Year Before, about the state of Britain in the years preceding World War I, challenging the view that these years were optimistic and cheerful.
 On 7 May 2020, it was announced that Portillo would join the new digital station Times Radio, which launched in June 2020.
-He currently hosts a Friday evening programme on politics, culture and history.
+He hosted a Friday evening programme on politics, culture and history.

 Voluntary work

 Since 1998, Portillo has been a Commissioner of the International Commission on Missing Persons (ICMP).
 He is President of DEBRA, a British charity working on behalf of people with epidermolysis bullosa (EB), a genetic skin blistering condition.
 Portillo served as chairman of the 2008 Man Booker Prize committee.

 In 2011, Portillo became chairman of a new arts endowment fund supported by the Arts Council, the Heritage Lottery Fund and the Department for Culture, Media and Sport.
 Applicants could bid for grants of between £500,000 and £5m, which were to be matched from the private sector.
 The fund, which operated under the title "Catalyst: Endowments", made 31 awards over the two years 2012–13 totalling £36 million.
 Recipients included Dulwich Picture Gallery, the Mary Rose Trust, Lincoln Cathedral and the Severn Valley Railway.